A Few Things About the Vikings That You Might Want to Know

 The Vikings Carried Livestock

-Before the Vikings arrived in the Faroe Islands and Iceland, the islands were unsettled (except for a possible visit from a wandering Irish priest).
+Before the Vikings arrived in the Faroe Islands and Iceland, the islands were unsettled.
 As it became clear that the new territory was prime for occupation, the Vikings started bringing supplies from places on the European mainland.
 Probably, the first live arrival was the chicken, as it was the smallest domestic animal and thus able to make the oceanic voyage with the least difficulty.
 Eventually, the new settlers brought goats, sheep, sheepdogs, horses and cattle.
 The last to arrive would have been the dairy cow, for it is believed that they arrived in Iceland about a 1,000 years ago.

 Most of the domestic animals brought to Iceland are now recognized as separate breeds with Norway or Scotland being the most likely genetic reservoir.
 However, there is one exception and that is the Icelandic Horse, a small showy animal about the size of a pony.
 Genetic research shows that the bloodline for this undersized hearty animal may have originated in Mongolia.